KinneretLab/PostSegmentationAnalysis/README.md

 * Calculations and plots of spatial correlations of the measures listed above, currently calculated by neighbour rank (as opposed to distance – this overcomes the need to calculate distances on the curved surface, and is robust to the effect of general tissue expansions and contractions).

 ### Part 2: Stress inference
 This involves running just one main script: **mainRunStressInference.m**.
+In this case, the analysis is per movie/dataset.
 The parameters that need setting are:
 ```matlab
 mainDir='\\phhydra\phhydraB\Analysis\users\Yonit\Movie_Analysis\Labeled_cells\2021_05_06_pos6\\';
 cellDir = [mainDir,'\Cells\Seg_for_training']; % Directory for cell images